Select Page

 • No, the requirement will continue to be a CAAHEP master’s level education or the equivalent of a master’s in orthotics and prosthetics for persons who received their formal training outside of the US.

-Current NCOPE-Accredited Residency Programs
+Current NCOPE-Accredited Residency Program Directors and Mentors

 I am a current mentor but am only certified in a single discipline (CO or CP), will I still be able to mentor residents?

 • Yes.
-Your focused experience is invaluable and we appreciate having you contribute to the development of the next generation of O&P professionals.
+Your focused experience is invaluable, and we appreciate having you contribute to the development of the next generation of O&P professionals.

-Our residency program gained accreditation in 2024 for a single discipline and expires in 2027, can we accept residents for a single discipline during this accreditation cycle?
+Our residency program gained accreditation in 2024 for a single discipline and expires in 2027.
+Can we accept residents for a single discipline during this accreditation cycle?

 • Yes, you can register a single discipline resident until November 30, 2026, but the resident must complete the residency by November 30, 2027.

-• Once the new standards are formally adopted on July 1, 2025, additional information about how to renew accreditation under the new standards early will be made available to existing sites.
+• Once the new standards are formally adopted on July 1, 2025, additional information about how to renew accreditation early will be made available to existing sites.

 Will this affect the residency site application fees?